 The System Directory List.
-The system directory list (SDL) contains copies of selected entries of the system core image library directory.
-This provides fast retrieval of frequently used phases.
-(These phases may be resident in the SVA or in the system core image library.)
-Having SDL entries avoids searching the system core image directory (on disk) for each phase load request.
-Figure 2-5 shows the SDL and its relationship to the system core image library.
+The system directory list (SDL) contains copies of selected entries of core image library directories.
+This provides for fast retrieval of frequently used phases.
+(These phases may be resident in the SVA or in any core image library.)
+Having SDL entries avoids searching a core image directory (on disk) for each phase load request.
+Figure 2-5 shows the SDL and its relationship to the core image library.